TeboK/DataScienceLearning/README.md

 # DataScienceLearning

-This repository contains my assignments done as part of the DSEA Data Science Bootcamp
+This repository contains my assignments and projects done as part of the DSEA Data Science Bootcamp